Freitas-MA/nasser-portfolio/README.md

 This project uses the following dependencies:

+- `@splidejs/splide`: A lightweight and flexible slider/carousel library.
+- `@vercel/analytics`: A package for adding analytics to your Vercel projects.
+- `emailjs`: A library for sending emails using JavaScript.
+- `emailjs-com`: A library for sending emails using JavaScript (alternative version).
+- `framer-motion`: A production-ready motion library for React.
 - `react`: A JavaScript library for building user interfaces.
 - `react-dom`: A package that provides DOM-specific methods for React.
-- `vite`: A build tool that provides fast development server and optimized production build.
-- `@vitejs/plugin-react`: A Vite plugin that enables React support with Babel for Fast Refresh.
-- `@vitejs/plugin-react-swc`: A Vite plugin that enables React support with SWC for Fast Refresh.
+- `react-icons`: A library that provides a set of icons for React.
+- `react-responsive-carousel`: A carousel component for React.
+- `react-router-dom`: A library for routing in React applications.
+- `react-simple-typewriter`: A package that provides a typewriter effect as a React component.
 - `react-social-icons`: A package that provides social media icons as React components.
-- `react-simple-typewriter`: A package that provides a typewriter effect as a React component.
+- `styled-components`: A library for styling React components.

 ### Usage